How many eggs do chickens lay?

 | Sharing/selling surplus | 40+ | 10–12 hens |

-The flock numbers assume average production breeds and account for winter slowdown, molt pauses, and occasional broody bird dropping out for a few weeks.
+The flock numbers assume average production breeds and account for winter slowdown, molt pauses, and the occasional broody bird dropping out for a few weeks.
 Use the coop size calculator to verify the housing footprint matches the flock size.

 What the catalogs don't advertise